Last updated on August 12, 2024

 A question for creature-based strategies in Magic has always been whether to go tall or go wide.
 Should you have a really big creature, or lots of little ones?

 Fabricate is a mechanic that lets you choose the option you most need when you cast the creature.
 Sound good?
-Let’s explore this mechanic in MTG with a close look at its rules and best cards!
+Letโs explore this mechanic in MTG with a close look at its rules and some of the most frequently asked questions about it!

 How Does Fabricate Work?